 What are clinical trials?

-Doctors and scientists are always looking for better ways to care for patients with anal cancer.
+Doctors and scientists are always looking for better ways to care for people with anal cancer.
 To make scientific advances, doctors create research studies involving volunteers, called clinical trials.
-In fact, every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.
+Every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.

-Many clinical focus on new treatments.
-Researchers want to learn if a new treatment is safe, effective, and possibly better than the treatment doctors use now.
+Clinical trials are used for all types and stages of anal cancer.
+Many focus on new treatments to learn if a new treatment is safe, effective, and possibly better than the existing treatments.
 These types of studies evaluate new drugs, different combinations of existing treatments, new approaches to radiation therapy or surgery, and new methods of treatment.
-Patients who participate in clinical trials can be some of the first to get a treatment before it is available to the public.
-However, there is no guarantee that the new treatment will be safe, effective, or better than what doctors use now.

 Deciding to join a clinical trial

-Patients decide to participate in clinical trials for many reasons.
-For some patients, a clinical trial is the best treatment option available.
-Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
+People decide to participate in clinical trials for many reasons.
+For some people, a clinical trial is the best treatment option available.
+Because standard treatments are not perfect, people are often willing to face the added uncertainty of a clinical trial in the hope of a better result.

-Other patients volunteer for clinical trials because they know that these studies are the only way to make progress in treating anal cancer.
-Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with anal cancer.
+Other people volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating anal cancer.
+Even if they do not benefit directly from the clinical trial, their participation may benefit future people with anal cancer.

 Patient safety and informed consent

 To join a clinical trial, must participate in a process known as informed consent.
 During informed consent, the doctor should: